ltrr-arizona-edu/evans-dendroecology/content/authors/Cecelia-Martinez/_index.md

 ---
 # Display name
-title: "Jaime Yazzie"
+title: "Cecelia Martinez"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "jaime-yazzie"
+- "cecelia-martinez"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Scientific Analyst
+role: M.Sc. student

 # Organizations/Affiliations
 organizations: